KallDozer/Project_Varns_Vazques_Weber/README.md

 Additionally, we needed to develop accurate traffic flow that would represent the A10 during morning and afternoon traffic.
 To do this we utilzed our real world data represetned in Figure 7.
 This data was then assigned to the requisite on ramp and divided by two, half the number being assigned to the two on ramps in an area.
 Because this model was built to 1/10 scale we then took those numbers and multiplied them by .1, which gave us our traffic source numbers for each of the on ramps.

-With the model completed we add a distribution map that allowed us to track how long each agent was on the A10 and added a heat map that depicted in green, yellow, orange, and red where the hotspots were developing.
+With the model completed we add a distribution map that allowed us to track how long each agent was on the A10.
+The purpose of this plot was to gather how long each agent stay on the A10 and to allow us to determine if the solution we developed actually helped increase or decrease overall traffic times.
+The last thing the researchers did to the model was add a heat map that depicted in green, yellow, orange, and red where hotspots were developing.
 Below is an image of model after running and the results.

 ![PHASE 1](images/Denisty_v1.png)
 **Figure 8: Density Map for No Bypass**